Which Similarity-Sensitive Entropy (Sentropy)?: Experimental tests

 \subsection{Clustering}

-HDBSCAN (Hierarchical Density‑Based Spatial Clustering of Applications with Noise) \cite{mcinnesHdbscanHierarchicalDensity2017} was used to obtain a non-entropic estimate of the effective number of unique elements as the number of clusters present in each dataset.
-HDBSCAN adapts to varying densities and does not require \textit{a priori} specification of the cluster count, making it well‑suited for heterogeneous data.
+HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) \cite{mcinnesHdbscanHierarchicalDensity2017} was used to obtain a non-entropic estimate of the effective number of unique elements as the number of clusters present in each dataset.
+HDBSCAN adapts to varying densities and does not require \textit{a priori} specification of the cluster count, making it well-suited for heterogeneous data.